nikv96/OpenCV-Workshop/README.md

 Another operation is an Image Blend.

+Exercise: Try to overwrite a region of the image with a black image.

 ## Task 5
 Color spaces are an important concept in image processing.
 A few commonly known color spaces are RGB, HSV and GRAY.

 Color maps let you map known color spaces to other pixel values.
 A few known color maps are RAINBOW, AUTUMN and so on.

+Exercise: Try to get the image looking close to a thermal camera output.

 ## Task 6
 Canny Edge Detection is a commonly used computer vision algorithm to detect edges in images.
 We take a look at the transition from black to white in a grayscaled and if continuous elements map the same transition it can be determined as an edge.